igvteam/igv-notebook/README.md

 local files when used with Jupyter Notebook or Colab.  (_**Note**_: The ```path``` properties cannot be used with JupyterLab, however local files can be loaded by URL).
 The ```path``` properties are useful for

-1. Loading data in a Colab notebook from the local Colab files system or a mounted Google Drive
+1. Loading data in a Colab notebook from the local Colab file system or a mounted Google Drive
 1. Loading data in Jupyter Notebook from the local file system that is outside the Jupyter file tree.

 **URL and Path properties**